 For the rewards card novice, cash back credit cards are the most straightforward and user-friendly place to start.
 And the most obvious pro to cash back rewards is the ability to save on just about everything.

 With most cash back cards, you’ll earn cash back with each purchase that can later be redeemed for a statement credit.
 Cash back rewards are like a rebate good for any credit card purchase.

 The amount you can earn will vary based on the card you choose and how you spend, with some cards offering big bonus rewards for purchases in popular categories like gas and groceries.
-And some issuers even have options for credit-builders to earn cash back rewards, so a bad credit score doesn’t have to get in the way of saving on every purchase.
+And some issuers even have options for credit-builders to earn cash back rewards.

 Con: Some Cards Have Annual Fees

 The first major con you’ll encounter with some rewards credit cards is the annual fee.
 The more rewards, perks, and benefits a card offers, the higher its annual fee is likely to be — but that’s not necessarily a bad thing.
 In fact, depending on the card, you can often come out ahead of even the highest annual fees.